microsoft/SEAL/README.md

 In addition, the header files contain detailed comments for the public API.

 For requests, bug reports and technical questions, please see [Issues.md](Issues.md).

+# Contributing

+As Microsoft SEAL is open source and licensed under the MIT license, we are happy to review and accept pull requests and other contributions to the code.
+For more instructions on how to contribute to Microsoft SEAL, please see [Contrib.md](Contrib.md).